Learning new subject matter is hard. Learning code is even harder.

-By using Codewars, you’re participating in active learning through strategies like recall and retrieval, group discussion, and peer review.
-Whether you're working on java exercises, python practice, ruby challenges, or with any of the other 54 programming languages Codewars supports, you’ll have the tools and resources to improve your coding skills with a community of developers.
-Next time you're sitting through online courses, remember to spar with your practice partner.
+By using Codewars for coding practice, you’re participating in active learning through strategies like recall and retrieval, group discussion, and peer review.
+Whether you're working on java exercises, python practice, ruby challenges, or with any of the other 58 programming languages Codewars supports, you’ll have the tools and resources to improve your coding skills with a community of developers.
+Next time you're sitting through coding classes, remember to spar with your practice partner.

 Learning new subject matter is hard, but Codewars can make it easier.